 Explore: Why Collaborate?

-Being open to collaboration is a key to building a personal learning network (PLN).
+Being open to collaboration is a key to building personal or professional learning networks.

 In his book, Too Big to Know: Rethinking Knowledge Now That the Facts Aren’t the Facts, Experts Are Everywhere, and the Smartest Person in the Room Is the Room, David Weinberger proposes that “knowledge is becoming inextricable from—literally unthinkable without—the network that enables it”.
 He goes on to say: